OpenMLRL/LLM_Collab_Writing/README.md

 ### Logging

 Evaluation wrappers adapt the original logging utilities to the unified `MAGRPOTrainer` API, yielding aggregated metrics such as token ratios, transition coverage, and gated vs. ungated rewards.
 Weights & Biases configs mirror the code-generation project; set `wandb.project`, `wandb.entity`, and `wandb.name` in YAML or via overrides.

-## Baselines

-`baselines/` contains the zero-shot evaluation scripts (single agent, sequential, concat, discuss) for both datasets.
-Each script loads Qwen models and reports the same reward metrics as training.